Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 - ### :weapon-prop-thrown:{ .lg } Thrown

     You can throw the weapon to make a ranged attack.
 If the weapon is a melee weapon, you use the same ability modifier for that attack roll and damage roll that you would use for a melee attack with the weapon.

-    ***Salvaging Ammunitions.*** At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
-Firearms and weapon with [:weapon-prop-explosive: Explosive](#explosive) property can't benefit from this.

 </div>